dumlutimuralp/antrea-packet-walks/part_d/README.md

 vmware@master:~$
 </code></pre>

-The first flow entry is for the ARP requests sent for the IP address 10.222.0.1 which is **master** node' s antrea-gw0 IP.
+The first flow entry is to process the ARP request flows sent for the IP address 10.222.0.1 which is **master** node' s antrea-gw0 IP.

-The second flow entry is for the ARP requests sent for the IP address 10.222.2.1 which is the **worker2** node' s antrea-gw0 IP.
+The second flow entry is to process the ARP request flows sent for the IP address 10.222.2.1 which is the **worker2** node' s antrea-gw0 IP.

+**But why would OVS on worker1 node need to process ARP request flows for other Kubernetes nodes' gw0 interface IPs ?** Isnt each node' s gw0 interface in its unique subnet ?
+To remind again, the pod subnets assigned by node ipam controller to each individual Kubernetes node in this Kubernetes cluster are as following :

+- master - 10.222.0.0/24
+- worker1 - 10.222.1.0/24
+- worker2 - 10.222.2.0/24

-**Why would worker1 node send an ARP request for another node' s gw0 interface IP ?** The answer lies in the routing table of the worker 1 node. (which was shown back in [Part A Section 3.1.1](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#311-worker-1)) Shown below once again.
+The answer to the above question lies in the routing table of the worker 1 node. (which was shown back in [Part A Section 3.1.1](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#311-worker-1)) Shown below once again.
+The highlighted lines in the output are the route entries for the pod subnets of the **other** Kubernetes nodes; to be precise worker2 and master nodes.

 <pre><code>
 vmware@<b>worker1</b>:~$ ip route